 Building a consistent small business lead generation process is a marathon, not a sprint.
 It is all too easy to get impatient and inject a pushy sales message or two but that is usually a mistake.
 Your hard won small business reputation can be destroyed in an instant.

 Let me give you an example from personal experience.
 I always set aside time every day to read blogs and articles from authors I have grown to trust over the years.
-For many months I had regularly read the blog of one company (let’s call them Company X).
+For many months I regularly read the blog of one company (let’s call them Company X).
 I was evaluating the company as a potential supplier of a marketing tool and I found their blog informative on a number of marketing issues.

 On reading the blog one day it was obvious the guest post author had very little actual experience of the subject.
-He was simply regurgitating the standard information (much of it actually incorrect) that could be found online.
-A quick check of his various online profiles and, his website destroyed his credibility further.
+He was simply regurgitating the standard information (much of it incorrect) that could be found online.
+A quick check of his various online profiles and his website destroyed his credibility further.
 It left me feeling disappointed and more than a little annoyed that a company I had trusted until then could serve up such rubbish.
-The damage was done and, as it transpired, irreparable.

-Are Company X going to lose sleep over my lost sale, well no but I would bet I am not the only one.
-A huge amount of effort obviously went into their blog before they tried to take short cuts and lost their quality control.
+I did buy that marketing tool I mentioned but from Company X’s competitor.
+Are they going to lose sleep over my lost sale, well no but I would bet I am not the only one.
+Obviously, a huge amount of effort went into their blog before they tried to take short cuts and lost their quality control.
 The results of much of that effort, I guess will now dissipate over time.